Presumptive Colour Tests: Marquis, Mecke, Duquenois-Levine, Cobalt Thiocyanate and Scott

 The NIK Public Safety product line, manufactured by Safariland Group and distributed widely to law enforcement agencies across North America, Australia and parts of Europe, packages each major presumptive colour test in a sealed ampoule system.
 An officer crushes the ampoule, mixes the reagent with a small amount of the suspect substance, and reads the colour against a printed reference card.
 The kits are designed for field use, they require no technical training beyond following the pictorial instructions, and their simplicity is their commercial value.

-Their analytical limitations are also well documented.
+Their analytical limitations are well documented.
 The 2016 report from the American Civil Liberties Union (ACLU), "Unreliable and Biased: The Discriminatory Impact of Drug Field Tests," analysed court records from multiple US jurisdictions and documented numerous instances in which suspects were charged and sometimes convicted on the basis of colour test results that subsequent laboratory analysis revealed to be false positives.
 Common substances producing false positives in the ACLU dataset included eucalyptus oil, chocolate, donut glaze, and legal dietary supplements, all of which produced a positive Marquis or cobalt thiocyanate test at field conditions.

-The 2018 case of Amy Albritton in Harris County, Texas, USA, achieved broad coverage in ProPublica's investigation "How a Positive Drug Test Can Land You in Jail and Ruin Your Life": Albritton's car was searched, a white substance was found, a field test produced a positive colour response, she pleaded guilty to drug charges to avoid trial, and she was sentenced.
+In the 2018 case of Amy Albritton in Harris County, Texas, documented in a ProPublica investigation, a white substance found in her car produced a positive colour test response, leading Albritton to plead guilty to drug charges to avoid trial.
 Subsequent laboratory testing found no controlled substance.
 She was exonerated.
 The case prompted Harris County to change its policy to require laboratory confirmation before any plea offer is accepted in drug cases.

 The UK's National Police Chiefs' Council (NPCC) Drug Testing Policy, updated in 2021, explicitly states that Marquis and Scott test results "are not sufficient to support a charge under the Misuse of Drugs Act 1971 without corroborating laboratory analysis."
 The EMCDDA's Drugs Monitoring Network guidance document EMCDDA Insights 15 (2013) similarly characterises colour tests as providing "indicative, not confirmatory" results and recommends they be combined with at least one Category B or Category A method (in SWGDRUG terms) before a court submission.

-In England and Wales, the Forensic Science Regulator's Codes of Practice and Conduct (FSR-C-100, Issue 5, 2017) define the requirements for forensic science activities conducted in support of the criminal justice system.
+In England and Wales, the Forensic Science Regulator's Codes of Practice and Conduct (FSR-C-100, Issue 4, 2017) define the requirements for forensic science activities conducted in support of the criminal justice system.
 Code C7 on drug analysis specifies that identification of a controlled drug requires an analytical method with a level of scientific discrimination consistent with SWGDRUG Category A or B. A colour test result, unaccompanied by any other analytical data, falls below this threshold.

 In Australia, the Uniform Evidence Law and its application in Victoria, New South Wales and South Australia courts has generated a body of case law on expert evidence in drug matters.
 The High Court of Australia in R v.
 Aporo [2019] (VSCA 133) addressed the admissibility of expert evidence in drug cases and, while the case concerned methamphetamine identification by an expert witness, the court's discussion of the difference between screening and confirmation evidence is instructive: the expert must be able to state the basis of the identification, including its limitations.